eclipse-tractusx/traceability-foss/CONTRIBUTING.md

 chore(helm): TRACEFOSS-1131- Moving the values under the global key - increasing the version
 ````

+## Pull Request &  Reviews

+The goal is that the maximal life cycle of a pull request: 1.5 days.

+**Steps:**

+- Every developer creating a pull request is responsible to assign a reviewer.
+- Add comment for pull request with required information.
+- Please check the availability of a reviewer.
+The daily might be a good way to check the availability of team members.
+- If Review needs to be planned: Assign corresponding Jira ticket to reviewer, with link to pull-request

 ### Dash IP
 Prerequisites:
 1) Create access token